astik/experiment-mongo-change-stream-and-sse/README.md

 ## Summary

 - in order to access Mongo's change stream, we need to enable oplog, and so, we need to enable replica set
-- replica set needs to be manually activated, what is don in this experiment is VERY dirty
+- replica set needs to be manually activated, what is done in this experiment is VERY dirty
-- using Mongo's change stream is very easy with NodeJS
+- using Mongo's change stream is very easy with NodeJS or Java
-- broadcasting through SSE is very easy from NodeJS
+- broadcasting through SSE is very easy from NodeJS or Java
 - proxy (in our case Nginx) needs specific configuration to allow SSE pass through (enable HTTP1.1 for example)
 - application stack is quite easy to set up once Mongo replica set is enabled